rjj26/2048/README.md

 ### Folder Structure:
-- `\logs`: contains log files for what each member did for work for the project
+- `/logs`: contains log files for what each member did for work for the project
-- `\other_files`: contains files that were used to help tune heuristics, train models, initial versions of agents, etc.
+- `/other_files`: contains files that were used to help tune heuristics, train models, initial versions of agents, etc.
-- `\sl_models`: contains models for the supervised learning models
+- `/sl_models`: contains models for the supervised learning models
-- `\sl_training_data`: contains a sample file of what we used to train our models (the real training model was too large)
+- `/sl_training_data`: contains a sample file of what we used to train our models (the real training model was too large)
-- `\game_2048.py`: 2048 game that simulates game with given policy
+- `game_2048.py`: 2048 game that simulates game with given policy
-- `\test.py`: our testing script that evaluates performance of the agents
+- `test.py`: our testing script that evaluates performance of the agents
-- `\`: rest of files contain our agents
+- rest of files contain our agents